brulesioux/Intro_Repo/README.md

 # Intro Repository

-Our first Repo to help get you started with all this computer stuff.
+Our first Repo to help get you started with all this computer stuff!